sony/model_optimization/model_compression_toolkit/qat/keras/README.md

    - `MyTrainingQuantizer` should have [`init`](../../quantizers_infrastructure/trainable_infrastructure/common/base_trainable_quantizer.py) function that gets `quantization_config` which is [`NodeWeightsQuantizationConfig`](../../core/common/quantization/node_quantization_config.py#L228) if you choose to implement weights quantizer or [`NodeActivationQuantizationConfig`](../../core/common/quantization/node_quantization_config.py#L63) if you choose activation quantizer.
    - Implement [`initialize_quantization`](../../quantizers_infrastructure/trainable_infrastructure/common/base_trainable_quantizer.py) where you can define your parameters for the quantizer.
    - Implement [`__call__`](../../quantizers_infrastructure/trainable_infrastructure/common/base_trainable_quantizer.py) method to quantize the given inputs while training.
 This is your custom quantization itself.
    - Implement [`convert2inferable`](../../quantizers_infrastructure/trainable_infrastructure/common/base_trainable_quantizer.py) method.
 This method exports your quantizer for inference (deployment).
-For doing that you need to choose one of our Inferable Quantizers ([Inferable Quantizers](../../quantizers_infrastructure/inferable_infrastructure/keras)) according to target when implementing `convert2inferable`, and set your learned quantization parameters there.
+For doing that you need to choose one of our Inferable Quantizers according to target when implementing `convert2inferable`, and set your learned quantization parameters there.
    - Decorate `MyTrainingQuantizer` class with the `@mark_quantizer` decorator and choose the appropriate properties to set for you quantizer.
 The quantizer_type argument for the decorator should be of type of the `TrainingMethod  enum.
 See explaination about `@mark_quantizer` and how to use it under the [Kears Quantization Infrastructure](../../quantizers_infrastructure/trainable_infrastructure/keras/README.md).

 ## Example: Symmetric Weights Quantizer